hr097/AMS-Attendance-Management-Software/SOFTWARE SETUP/SETUP FILE/instructions-readme.md

+INSTRUCTIONS:

-#This software is compatible with windows OS - 32/64 bit
+1)This software is compatible with windows OS - 32/64 bit system architecture
-System architecture

-#It is supported on windows 7,8 and 10 later on
+2)It is supported on windows 7,8,10,11  and  later on versions.

-#Install it in C drive(By default selection) It is Recommended
+3)we  recommend you to install it in C drive(By default selection).

+4) Don't try to modify Application's Internal Data Explicitly , If you do then whatever application's behaviour &  damage to your system as well application  performance will be only user's responsibility.